-Soakers in the Eastern United States may recall a famous spa city near New York, when hearing the name of a place, Saratoga.
+Soakers in the Eastern United States may recall a famous spa town near New York, when hearing the name of a place, Saratoga.

-Another Saratoga hot spring is located 1,800 miles in the west, in the State of Wyoming.
+Another Saratoga Hot Springs is located 1,800 miles in the west, in the State of Wyoming.

 Like Saratoga in New York

 The mineral spring used to be in a common area surrounded by inhabited areas of some American Indians (Cheyenne, Ute, and Arapaho), and known as magic water.